r3bson/JSONPlaceholder-Playwright-API-Tests/README.md

 1. API Limitations
    - JSONPlaceholder is a fake API - resources (POST/PUT/PATCH/DELETE) are not updated on the server
-   - POST method always returns ids which are not supported for further GET requests, e.g. id: 101
+   - POST returns synthetic IDs (e.g. id: 101) which are not supported for further GET requests

 2. Framework Limitations
    - No support for authentication (not needed for this API)